 The Global Electronics Council (GEC) manages the EPEAT ecolabel.
 GEC has met the requirements of ISO 14024, which is necessary for managing a Type 1 ecolabel.
 GEC sets the policies for the EPEAT Program.

 The EPEAT ecolabel is the leading global Type 1 ecolabel covering products and services from the technology sector.
 It identifies more products from a broader range of manufacturers than any other comparable ecolabel.
 Products currently meeting EPEAT criteria, known as “active” EPEAT-registered products, are listed on this Registry.
 View the criteria for each EPEAT product category here.
 Purchasers can search for products based on product category, manufacturer, where the product is expected to be used, or by EPEAT rating (Bronze/Silver/Gold).
-For information on how to best utilize the EPEAT Registry, please reference our EPEAT Registry FAQs .
+Further details on EPEAT’s verification process are available in this short educational video.

 Coming soon, the Global Electronics Council will launch an ecolabel covering electronic components.